reyramos/angular-2-seed/README.md

-# Angular 2 Seed
+# Angular 2 RC5 Seed Project - WebPack2.1.0-beta.20 - LazyLoading

-> A simple Hello World seed project with WepPack integration
+> A simple angular tutorial from their own documentation of LazyLoading with System.config, instead used prefer bundler WebPack2

 ## Let's get started with Development Enviroment